Seasonal Planning for Australia Travel

 Fall in Australia (March to May)

-Autumn is also a good time to embark on certain road trips.
+Fall is also a good time to embark on certain road trips.
 The Great Ocean Road south of Melbourne is a scenic option at any time of year.
-If you'd like to cross the outback, conditions in the desert this season are still pretty hot in the daytime, but if you have an air-conditioned vehicle and take emergency supplies, this is a better time for a road trip than the summer.
-Alternatively, you could fly to Alice Springs and then join an overland tour to Uluru, such as this excellent outback adventure.
+If you'd like to cross the outback, conditions in the desert this season are still pretty hot in the daytime, but if you have an air-conditioned vehicle and take emergency supplies, this is a safer time for a road trip than the summer.
+Alternatively, you could fly to Alice Springs and then join an overland tour to Uluru, such as on this excellent outback adventure.

-Events in autumn
+Events in Fall

 Sydney Gay and Lesbian Mardi Gras, Sydney.
 The Sydney Mardi Gras starts in February but often extends into March.
 It's a huge, colorful celebration of queer pride.

-Learn more
+Learn More

 Australia in March